 - Has it been involved in any data breaches?

 - Was it used to register to social media and platforms (Facebook, Instagram, Spotify etc…)?

 Deep social media profiling and domain verification, for instance, is a science SEON is proud to offer through our email risk analysis API.

 IP Address Data Enrichment

-Similar to email addresses, the IP address of your user can reveal a lot about who they truly are.
+Similar to email addresses, an IP lookup tool can reveal a lot about who your users truly are.